Magneto-optics of a charge-tunable quantum dot: Observation of a negative diamagnetic shift: Results

-One can also notice in Figure \ref{fig:BE-DE-MPL} that the $X_{DE}^{0}$ cross-polarized doublet is not equally intense: at 0 Tesla, its horizontally (H) polarized component is much stronger than the vertically (V) polarized one, a phenomenon observed and explained in previous publications \citep{Schwartz2015b,Zielinski2015,Schmidgall2017}.
-Adding magnetic field in Faraday configuration enhances the weaker component and gradually adds cross-circular polarization terms to the $X_{DE}^{0}$ doublet.
-However, up to the maximal field strength of 1.5 Tesla, the two $X_{DE}^{0}$'s components remain unequal.
-Nonetheless, we extracted the $g$-factors of the $X_{BE}^{0}$ and $X_{DE}^{0}$ by fitting their measured Zeeman splittings to the following expression:
+One also notices in Figure \ref{fig:BE-DE-MPL} that the $X_{DE}^{0}$ cross-polarized doublet is not equally intense: at 0 field, its horizontally (H) polarized component is much stronger than the vertically (V) polarized one, a phenomenon observed and explained in previous publications \citep{Schwartz2015b,Zielinski2015,Schmidgall2017}.
+Adding magnetic field in Faraday configuration enhances the weaker component and gradually increases the cross-circular polarization components of the the $X_{DE}^{0}$ doublet.
+However, up to the maximal field strength of 1.5 T, the two $X_{DE}^{0}$'s components remain unequal.
+Nonetheless, we extracted the $g$-factors of the $X_{BE}^{0}$ and $X_{DE}^{0}$ by fitting their measured Zeeman splittings to Eq.~\ref{eq: Zeeman_square_root_fit}.
+Table \ref{tab:g-factors} summarizes the values of the measured excitonic $g$-factors, and the deduced single-carrier $g$-factors extracted from a simple arithmetic model, $g^z_{BE(DE)}=g^{z}_{1e}\pm g^{z}_{1h}$.

-, where $\delta_{1,2}$ are the fine-structure splittings of the $X_{BE}^{0}$ and $X_{DE}^{0}$ at 0 Tesla, respectively.
-We summarize the values of the measured excitonic and single-carrier $g$-factors in table \ref{tab:g-factors}.